bitcoin-sv/spv-wallet-docs/go-paymail/README.md

 # Go Paymail

 Paymail client & server library for Golang.
-It is used to register paymail routes, provide capabilities or be a paymail client.
+The server is used to register paymail routes, provide capabilities.
+The client is for making requests to other paymail servers.
 ### Table of Contents
 1. [Client](#create-paymail-client)
 2. [Register routes](#routes-which-will-be-registered)
 3. [Capabilities](#BRFC/Capabilities)

 ## Create paymail client
-Paymail client allow to use method connected with paymail transactions but without making any request, just directly calling the methods.
+Paymail client allows us to use methods normally associated with a paymail service without making any external requests, but rather calling the functions directly.
 ```go
 client, err = paymail.NewClient()
 ```